dunhamsteve/newt/README.md

 Newt is a dependently typed programming language that compiles to javascript.
 It is my first attempt to write a dependent typed language.
-It is inspired by Idris, Elaboration Zoo, pi-forall, and various tutorials.
+It is inspired by Idris, Elaboration Zoo, pi-forall, and other tutorials.

-I'm still learning how this stuff is done, so it's a bit of a mess.
-But I'm going to work with the garage door up.

-The goal is to have inductive types, pattern matching, compile to javascript, and be self hosted.
-Ideally I could build a little browser "playground" to compile, view output, and run code.
+It has inductive types, dependent pattern matching, a typeclass-like mechanism, compiles to javascript, and is self hosted.
+There is a browser playground and vscode extension.

-The repository is tagging `.newt` files as Agda to convince github to highlight them.

-There is a web playground at https://dunhamsteve.github.io/newt.
+The web playground can be at https://dunhamsteve.github.io/newt.
 The top left corner has a dropdown with some samples.
-At the moment, it shows generated code, but doesn't execute it.
+Currently the web playground is using the Idris-built version of newt because most browsers lack tail call optimization.

+The directory `port` contains a port of newt to itself.
+Currently it needs to be run by `bun` rather than `node` because `newt` does not do any transformations for TCO and JavaScriptCore is the only javascript implementation that does TCO.

+## Sample code

+- `port` contains a copy of newt written in newt
+- `newt` contains miscellaneous files
+- `aoc2024` contains solutions for 2024 Advent of Code in newt
+- `tests` contains some test cases.

 ## Building